devcows/hugo-universal-theme/README.md

 url: "http://www.customer-1.com"
 ```

-The `name` of the client and a relative path to the logo inside the `static` directory.
+The `name` of the client. `image` is a relative path to the logo inside the `static` directory.
+And `url` is an optional field in case you want to link the logo to the client's website.

 Then, you can enable the section in the configuration file.